CayøLargo

 coinThe coin you queried.
 Echoed back for confirmation.

 countNumber of rows in this response.
 If count equals your limit, there may be more data available.
+A request that matches nothing returns 200 with count 0, not an error.

 resultsArray of data rows, ordered by timestamp descending (newest first) unless otherwise noted.